wreckah/target_api/README.md

-# API of Target @ Mail.Ru
+# API of Target.my.com

-API documentation and clients for different platforms.
+API documentation and a reference clients for different platforms.